Last checked: June 4, 2026.

 | K | Portugal, Congo DR, Uzbekistan, Colombia | Portugal and Colombia bring star power; Uzbekistan and Congo DR add first-time or high-emotion fan demand. | Portugal demand, Colombia travel, Houston/Miami planning, resale-risk education. |

-| L | England, Croatia, Ghana, Panama | England and Croatia headline, Ghana adds a major African audience, and Panama drives Concacaf interest. | England viewing demand, Ghana diaspora, Croatia travel, sponsor inventory. |
+| L | England, Croatia, Ghana, Panama | England and Croatia headline, Ghana adds a major African audience, and Panama drives Concacaf interest. | England viewing demand, Ghana diaspora, Croatia travel, reader-service opportunities. |

 | Priority | Group | Why it matters |